 Constant pull to one side

 HighVehicle consistently drifts left or right requiring constant steering correction.
-Indicates alignment or tire issues.
+Indicates suspension, steering, or tire issues.

 Pull only when braking